Sanchita04257/code-demo/README.md

 # code-demo
-this is demo for git&amp;github class
+this is demo for git&amp;github class.